kvesteri/sqlalchemy-continuum/docs/intro.rst

 Why?
 ^^^^

-SQLAlchemy already has versioning extension.
+SQLAlchemy already has a versioning extension.
 This extension however is very limited.
 It does not support versioning entire transactions.

 Hibernate for Java has Envers, which had nice features but lacks a nice API.
 Ruby on Rails has papertrail_, which has very nice API but lacks the efficiency and feature set of Envers.